cernopendata/cms-opendata-guide/docs/analysis/systematics/objectsuncertain/jetmetuncertain.md

 }
 ```

-Then in the `JetAnaylzer` function, five of these are defined by file paths from [poet_cfg.py](https://github.com/cms-legacydata-analyses/PhysObjectExtractorTool/blob/master/PhysObjectExtractor/python/poet_cfg.py), and `jecPayloadNames` is filled with the three correction level parameters before being used to create the factorized jet corrector parameters.
+Then in the `JetAnaylzer` function, five of these are filled with file paths from [poet_cfg.py](https://github.com/cms-legacydata-analyses/PhysObjectExtractorTool/blob/master/PhysObjectExtractor/python/poet_cfg.py) we got from the `jec_cfg.py`, and `jecPayloadNames` is filled with the three correction level parameters before being used to create the factorized jet corrector parameters.

 ```
 JetAnalyzer::JetAnalyzer(const edm::ParameterSet& iConfig)